misterwes/wbr_portfolio/_posts/2025-11-07-sample-walkthrough.md

 ---
 layout: post
-title: "Sample Walkthrough"
+title: 'Sample Walkthrough'
 ---

-This is a sample blog post to demonstrate how your Jekyll blog can host walkthroughs, post‑mortems and explainers.
+This is a sample notebook entry to demonstrate how your Jekyll notebook can host walkthroughs, post‑mortems and explainers.

 Use standard Markdown to structure your narrative, embed code snippets and link to external resources.

 For example, to embed an image stored in the `assets/images` folder, use the Markdown syntax: